 It is really interesting to observe human behavior during a crisis like currently roaming the coronavirus outbreak, from a subjective point of view.

-See, during my whole life, I experienced 11.11., the economic crisis in 2009, the various disease outbreaks such as Ebola or H1N1 and in all cases, I was a passive observer, not interested in the world dynamics.
+See, during my whole life, I experienced 11.11., the economic crisis in 2009, the various disease outbreaks such as Ebola or H1N1, and in all cases, I was a passive observer, not interested in the world dynamics.

-I was not living an adult life yet, I was in the university and in a carefree long term relationships, so I was oblivious to what’s happening in my environment.
+I was not living an adult life yet, I was in the university and in a carefree long term relationship, so I was oblivious to what’s happening in my environment.
 My outlook on life was simple, finish university and enjoy life as much as I can, believing the crisis is just temporary and when my adult life begins, everything will be awesome.

-My naive plan workout quite fine for the past 7 years.
+My naive plan work out quite fine for the past 7 years.
 I graduated two years after the crisis so I had a bit lowball starting position, but then it was a hell of a ride.
 The economy expanded to unseen levels.

 But now I have much more at stake.
 Being an employee, this is the first time I am worried about my future, about the economic downturn.
 The fear of uncertainty is overbearing.

 What happens, when the next downsizing cycle starts?
 How it will affect and average Joe’s day to day life and his relationships?
 I don’t know.
-I just know its an interesting topic to be explored.
+I just know it’s an interesting topic to be explored.

 Outbreak And Downsizing

-Hiring freeze already started long before the outbreak.
+The hiring freeze already started long before the outbreak.
 The economy already had signs of slowing down and everyone knew the party will be over soon.

 Now it is more clear than ever, that having 9-5 jobs is crucial in surviving the temporary madness and potential upcoming depression.
 Those who have stable corporate office jobs don’t have to worry about regular cash flow.
 Most of the companies are well-capitalized and can support their employees for a few months.

 Face time had no influence on overall productivity and effectiveness at all.
-So as leadership learns a lesson by having to mass order home-offices, I people start to taste what is it like, the job market shifts and people will demand home-office more by themselves.
+So as leadership learns a lesson by having to mass order home-offices, I people start to taste what is it like, the job market shifts, and people will demand home-office more by themselves.

 New Remote Jobs Market